acantril/learn-cantrill-io-labs/aws-lambda-creation-automation/AWS_Lambda.md

 3. Here you have asked github to do the following:
     1. On every push to the `main` branch on github, it has to run a job.
     2. It will use the `AWS access key` and `AWS secret key` from github secrets to authenticate.
 To know more about AWS access keys, please read the documentation [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
+Please refer the article [here](AWS_Access_CDK.md) to know how to obtain your access keys.
     3. This will then deploy all codes to function named `test-data` in the region `eu-central-1`.
     4. Provide the name of lambda at function_name, and the code which should be triggered at source.
 By default the Lambda function will search and execute the lambda_handler function.
 However this can be changed at the Lambda function console.